 When I listed my company for sale I had the impression the sale would basically involve me being wired a bunch of money and me giving the password over for my Amazon account.
 Not quite this easy.

-Whenever you sell a business of any size, you have to pay about $5,000 on a lawyer to do up a contract.
-At one point I seriously considered doing up my own contract.
-To think now that I actually considered doing up my own contract is both hilarious and terrifying.
+Whenever you sell a business of any size, you have to pay about $5,000 on a lawyer to draw up a contract.
+At one point I seriously considered drawing up my own contract.
+To think now that I actually considered drawing up my own contract is both hilarious and terrifying.

-When we were doing up the the 11 page contract, literally 10 pages of it made zero sense to me.
-Since selling my company I’ve referred back to it probably every week.
+When we were drawing up the 11-page contract, literally 10 pages of it made zero sense to me.
+Since selling my company, I’ve referred back to it probably every week.
 I’ve referred back to the non-compete section countless times to see what I can and can’t do.
 I’ve referred back to the indemnity portion to know what I’m on the hook for after the sale.
 And so on, and so on.

 In hindsight, there’s things I would probably have structured differently now but I don’t think I would ever known to fight back on them until after I sold my first company.